ImIsmaeilAlrewany/cafeteria-cashier_html_css_js/README.md

-# Cafeteria cashier
+# Cafeteria Cashier

-This project is a Cafeteria Cashier website to help Cafeterias' owners manage their business.
+This project is a Cafeteria Cashier website to help Cafeterias' owners manage their businesses.

 ## What technologies I used?